dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/activities.md

-# How to Manage Activities on Projects in Visma Time
+# How to Manage Activities on Projects in Intega Time

 Activities must be added to **both the project and sub-projects**.